 To date the Foundation has refurbished eight antique cars, including a 1916 Willys Overland Convertible, a 1919 Cadillac Convertible, a 1928 Graham Pickup Truck, a 1931 Chevrolet Phaeton Convertible, a 1936 Bentley Sedan, a 1940 Buick Phaeton Convertible, a 1941 Buick Convertible, and a 1947 Buick Convertible, as well as a 1930 General Motors Double Decker Bus, and residents have learned engine and chassis rebuilding, electric wiring, body work, painting, and upholstering.
 Numerous of our antique cars have won prizes in various Concours d’Elegance competitions.
 Many graduates work as mechanics (automotive, truck, diesel, airplane); several own their own shops.

 The Building Trades offer an important training opportunity for residents.
 All Delancey Street facilities have been brought up to occupancy standards and building code specifications solely through the efforts of our residents learning construction skills under the direction of residents holding contractors’ licenses.
-Each of the Foundation’s six sites reflects architecture unique to its cultural and geographic influences; each has been enhanced through the introduction of improvements (restoration, remodeling, rehabilitation, new construction) conceived and carried out by resident craftsmen.
+Each of the Foundation’s seven sites reflects architecture unique to its cultural and geographic influences; each has been enhanced through the introduction of improvements (restoration, remodeling, rehabilitation, new construction) conceived and carried out by resident craftsmen.
 Over 1,000 graduates work in the building trades.
 Hundreds are general or electrical or plumbing contractors; many more are Building Trade Union members.

 “For many, a first home and a second chance” (San Francisco Chronicle, 12/20/09)

 “Delancey Street Foundation: ‘Each One Teach One’” (The Chronicle of Social Enterprise, Spring 2009)